boltlang/Bolt/README.md

 ## License

-Bolt itself is licensed under the GPL-3.0, because we put a lot of work in it and we want the open-source nature of Bolt to be preserved.
+Bolt itself is licensed under the GPL-3.0, because I put a lot of work in it and I want the open-source nature of Bolt to be preserved.
 However, code that is compiled using the Bolt compiler may be licensed under any license you want.

     This program is free software: you can redistribute it and/or modify